Skip to main content

 Arduino IoT Cloud Python client ☁️🐍☁️

-This is a Python client for the Arduino IoT cloud, which runs on both CPython and MicroPython.
-The client supports basic and advanced authentication methods, and provides a user-friendly API that allows the user to connect to the cloud, and create and link local objects to cloud objects with a just a few lines of code.
+This is a Python client for the Arduino IoT Cloud, which runs on both CPython and MicroPython.
+The client supports basic and advanced authentication methods, synchronous and asynchronous modes and provides a user-friendly API that allows users to connect to the cloud and create and link local objects to cloud objects with just a few lines of code.

 Minimal Example